MatthewMcKnight13/Project-1/README.md

 ## Code Snippet

-simple piece of code that allowes the user to use capitalization to reach the desired output from API which only used lowercase lettering.
+ Takes in the input string and turns everycharacter into a lower case to match up with catoraiztion methods of the API, to allow for spelling to not hinder search.

 ```
 function changeLetter(input) {